ncsu-landscape-dynamics/popsborder/docs/use_cases.md

 Given assumed contamination rates and consignment sizes, what percentage of contaminates are not being intercepted by border inspections when using various inspection methods?
-This information could be useful for estimating propagule pressure for quarantine significant pest species.
+This information could be useful for estimating propagule pressure for quarantine-significant pest species.

-## what are the trade offs between effort and effectiveness for
-various inspection protocols?
+## what are the trade offs between effort and effectiveness for various inspection protocols?

 For example, is the inspection success rate higher when we isnpect fewer consignments using hypergeometric random sampling, or when we inspect